LexPredict/lexpredict-contraxsuite/docker/README.md

     * or 32GB disk at / for the OS and an additional 100GB disk at /data for Docker and Contraxsuite (safer).
 Note: Creating, mounting and formatting the disk is outside of the scope of this readme, but detailed instructions can easily be found online.

 ## Installation
-**We make simplifying assumptions throughout this installation to work for most initial use cases.
+**We make simplifying assumptions throughought this installation to work for most initial use cases.
 Deviations from this setup guide will require you to be proficient in a wide range of applications, including those described above. **
 * Obtain a VM with Ubuntu 16.04 or 18.04.
     * Open ports 80 (HTTP) and 443 (HTTPS).
     * Ensure you have access to the shell of the VM.